 - Facilitate zero-emission transit service to connect the Mission Bay neighborhood to the Mission

 To better leverage public funds and minimize construction impacts, the project also includes replacing old underground water lines (Phase 1, 16th Street from Potrero Avenue to 3rd Street only) and sewer lines.
-Once construction is complete, the street will be entirely repaved.

 To provide zero-emission transit service into Mission Bay, the project includes extending the overhead contact system (OCS) that powers trolley buses on 16th Street from Kansas Street to Third Street.
 This will allow the 22 Fillmore to be extended into Mission Bay.
 Additionally, new bike lanes have been added to 17th Street to create a continuous route from Mission Bay to the Mission Neighborhood.

 Along with the important improvements to 16th Street, the eastern end of the 22 Fillmore route will shift to serve the growth in jobs, housing and hospitals in Mission Bay.
 A replacement route, 55 Dogpatch, was created through a community process that will ensure service is maintained to Potrero Hill and the Dogpatch areas once the 22 Fillmore shifts to Mission Bay and 3rd Street.

 The project will be delivered in two phased segments, with two separate construction contracts.
 Construction of Phase 1 from Potrero Avenue to 3rd Street was completed in the summer of 2020.
 Phase 2 is from Church Street to Potrero Avenue and is planned to start construction in early 2022.

 Phase 1 construction on 16th Street from Potrero Avenue to 3rd Street was completed in summer 2020.

 Phase 2 construction will be implemented along 16th Street between Church Street and Potrero Avenue.
 Construction is scheduled to begin May 9, 2022.